-Multiplex PCR is a variant of PCR method in which more than one target sequence is amplified using multiple sets of primers within a single PCR mixture.
+Multiplex PCR is a variant of PCR method in which more than one target sequence are amplified using multiple sets of primers within a single PCR mixture.
 This enables amplification of several gene segments at the same time, instead of specific test runs for each.
 This technology was first used by Chamberlain et al. for the diagnosis of Duchenne muscular dystrophy (1988).

 Multiplex PCR is a space, time, and cost-effective method for the genetic analyses that need to be repeated many times (e.g. sequencing).
 It requires a small amount of DNA (10–200 ng) as the starting template and can be performed on specimens with a suboptimal DNA quality.
 Though multiplex PCR has many benefits, optimization of it is equally challenging.
 While using multiple primer pairs, primers from one pair can interact with primers from another one.
 As each primer pair could have different requirements, there is not a single optimum melting temperature (Tm) and ΔG.

 When designing amplification primers for multiplex PCR, several factors must be considered including;